hdpe/mailsling/README.md

 Baby's first golang program.
 Rigorously over-engineered; ruthlessly unidiomatic.

-This program processes email sign-ups, e.g. for newsletters, from a website or other thing.
+This program processes email sign-ups and unsubscribes, e.g. for newsletters, from a website or other thing.
 It:

-* Rips "sign up" messages out of an AWS SQS queue
+* Rips messages out of an AWS SQS queue
 * Parses recipient data from these
 * De-dups recipients into a MySQL database, maintaining their subscription state here
-* Subscribes the recipients to one or more MailChimp lists
+* Subscribes/unsubscribes the recipients to/from one or more MailChimp lists

 ## Messages